mipHo/soldat-aimlab/README.md

-# Run-Mode
+# Aim Lab
-Script for Soldat server saving time scores of best running players.
+Script for Soldat server saving scores of best run and gun players.
 Requires libdb-0.3 in order to work https://github.com/XvayS/libdb